 - Frances Parry – Dissertations at Distance: Supporting online dissertations for Global Medics

 and many more…

-This issue will also feature a reflection on the conference by a student delegate, and a collection of podcast episodes.
+This issue will also feature a reflection on the conference by a conference delegate, and a collection of podcast episodes.
 You can also continue to view the conference posters on the conference website.

 Happy reading and listening!